 — Lee Wylie (@leewylieboxing) December 14, 2018

-Another technique Canelo likes to use are head rolls, which is very high risk for reward tactic, with the great potential of getting caught on the chin.
+Another technique Canelo likes to use is his head rolls, which is a very high risk for reward tactic, with the great potential of getting caught on the chin.
 However, Alvarez likes to use this technique as so many boxers use established combinations.
-Canelo therefore trains for specific punch sequences which keeps him one step ahead of his opponent.
-Check out the Modern Martial Artist for his full analysis on Canelo here.
+Canelo, therefore, trains for specific punch sequences which keeps him one step ahead of his opponent.

 ‘Creative’ Combination Punching

-Alvarez tends to double up with his lead hand such as hooking to the head and then immediately hooking for the body (liver shot).
-He also likes to intelligently interchange his shots with different depth to gain influence over his opponent’s guard to create openings. i.e. going from a right upper cut to a left hook to the head, followed up with a left hook to the body!
-No wonder we call it sweet science!
+Alvarez tends to double up with his lead hand, such as hooking to the head and then immediately hooking for the body (liver shot).
+He also likes to intelligently interchange his shots with different depths to gain influence over his opponent’s guard to create openings. e.g. going from a right uppercut to a left hook to the head, followed up with a left hook to the body.
+No wonder we call it the sweet science!

 Lee Wylie’s video on Canelo’s fight with Angulo below demonstrates how he utilizes these punches to create openings.

 As you can tell from all the above, Canelo’s ring IQ is something truly incredible.
-Lee Wylie once again demonstrates this in his fight against Amir Khan where, Alvarez plots a devastating KO over many rounds.
-Canelo up against a much faster fighter targets the left side of the body, overtime Khan expects the Mexican to continue with this shot, which leads to his end…you get the picture.
+In his fight against Amir Khan, Alvarez plots a devastating KO over many rounds.

 He keeps his front foot directed at his opposition as he waits for an opening, usually by throwing a left hook to the body or head.
-This pressure creates much panic and also forces the opponent rush their work to get out of position to stop Canelo from setting up his shots.
-I recommend watching example below see his 11th round KO over Kovalev to see how Canelo’s pressure helped him win in spectacular fashion!
+This pressure creates much panic and also forces the opponent to rush their work to get out of position to stop Canelo from setting up his shots.

 Hope you enjoyed this post and make sure to let me know if there are any more boxing styles you would like me to feature in the comments below.